The $20 Billion Problem

 Human-in-the-Loop Strategy

-- Reports with unusual data patterns flagged for review
+- AI-Assisted, Human-Reviewed (15%): Reports with unusual data patterns or first-time clients

 Success Metrics Dashboard